 National action on timber legality

-Guyana is negotiating a VPA with the EU, and negotiations started in December 2012 and are still in progress.
-Guyana introduced already a log‐tracking system in 2000 to verify the origin of raw material and to control the level of harvesting within State Forests providing detectable evidence on the legitimacy, geographical location, and magnitude of forest operations.
+Guyana is negotiating a VPA with the EU.
+Negotiations started in December 2012 and are still in progress.
+Guyana introduced already a wood‐tracking system in 2000 to verify the origin of raw material and to control the level of harvesting within State Forests providing detectable evidence on the legitimacy, geographical location, and magnitude of forest operations.

 Third party certification

-There are no FSC- or PEFC-certified forests in Guyana.
-The only forest management certificate is a Rainforest Alliance certificate for Verification of Legal Compliance covering over 100,000 hectares.
+There is also a Verification of Legal Compliance (RA-Cert) certificate covering over 100,000 hectares.

 Sources of information